Archetype-CSS/Archetype-docs/Design-Principles.md

 #### User Centric Objective
   1. Adhere to standards as they are defined by the language specification
-  2. Apply [progressive enhancement](pe.md) by serving core site content and functionality to all user agents and serving an enhanced experience built on top of the basic experience. ~~Apply JavaScript to enhance the site with a richer experience when it is supported and enabled, but do not require it in order to complete any core tasks on the site.~~
+  2. Apply [progressive enhancement](pe.md) by serving core site content and functionality to all user agents and serving an enhanced experience built on top of the basic experience to more capable browsers and devices.
   3. Polyfil only essential features and avoid including additional library code whenever possible.
+Performance *IS* user experience.

 ### Developer Centric Goals
 A code base must be maintainable, it must be readable, and it must be designed for modularity.